 The Functionality factor is used to determine how useful a website is to online customers.
-A website is worthless if customers can't use it.
+A website is worthless if customers can't use it:

 - Do all links and related files properly work and load as expected?

-If a website looks great visually, but doesn't work on certain browsers, then the site is useless.
+If a website looks great visually, but doesn't work on certain platforms, then the site is useless.
 If a website requires special, or non-standard plug-ins that require separate downloads, then the site is potentially useless.